solliancenet/azure-machine-learning-quickstarts/README.md

-# Azure Machine Learning Quickstarts Labs
+# Azure Machine Learning Service Quickstart

-This repo contains labs that show how to use the Azure Machine Learning service with the Python SDK.
-Each lab provides instructions for you to preform them using the environment of your choice - Azure Notebooks or Visual Studio Code.
+[Azure Machine Learning Service](https://docs.microsoft.com/en-us/azure/machine-learning/service/overview-what-is-azure-ml) is a cloud service for machine learning that support training, deploying, and managing models in Azure using Python SDK and CLI.
+Azure Machine Learning service also provides a visual interface (preview) to quickly, prepare data, and train machine learning models.
+The following set of quickstarts demonstrate a key set of Azure Machine Learning Services and provides instructions for you to preform them using the environment of your choice - Azure Notebooks or Visual Studio Code.

 The following labs are available:
 - [Lab 0:](./lab-0/README.md) Setting up your environment.
 If a lab environment has not be provided for you, this lab provides the instructions to get started in your own Azure Subscription.